DanielDaCosta/dashboardapp-daily-report/README.md

 # Acknowledgements

-- The webapp was deployed using [Heroku](https://dashboard.heroku.com) free trial.
+- The webapp was deployed using [Heroku](https://dashboard.heroku.com).